 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Seek immediate medical attention if any of these rare but very serious side effects occur: chest pain, severe dizziness, fainting.
+Get medical help right away if you have any very serious side effects, including: chest pain, rapid breathing, confusion, severe dizziness, fainting.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Read the Brovana (arformoterol tartrate inhalation solution) Side Effects Center for a complete guide to possible side effects